Effective Date: 25 May 2018

 - To assist you in the use of the platform by providing a client/freelancer service to respond to your requests.

 6.2 Data processing to ensure Malt's legitimate interest

-- To facilitate contact between freelancers and clients by presenting the freelancer's pre-verified legal structure to the client.
-In fact, under French law, clients using a service provider must satisfy a vigilance obligation, in other words, they must ask the freelancer for a document attesting to his/her registration (extract 'K bis' or trade directory card) and a certificate of vigilance, issued by the URSSAF, which should state the number of employees and the total remuneration that the freelancer has declared at its last payment date.
+- To facilitate contact between Freelancers and Customers by presenting the Freelancer's pre-verified legal structure to the Client.
+In fact, under French law (only), Customers using a service provider must satisfy a vigilance obligation, in other words, they must ask the freelancer for a document attesting to his/her registration (extract 'K bis' or trade directory card) and a certificate of vigilance, issued by the URSSAF, which should state the number of employees and the total remuneration that the freelancer has declared at its last payment date.
 This document also attests to their compliance with the obligations regarding the declaration and payment of social security contributions.
 By pre-verifying these documents, Malt prevents you from having to do, thus allowing you to focus on assignment-related communications.

 - To protect our freelancers from spam;

 - To carry out personalised follow-up so as to send only relevant communications, adapted to your needs directly relating to the site's services (for example: to propose adapted assignments, to invite you to update/complete your profile in order to maximise your chances of being awarded an assignment...).

 - To safeguard the Malt.com website and its variants: Malt.fr, Malt.es, Malt.de, Malt.be, Malt.nl, Malt.uk, and to secure the data and communication taking place on the site;

 - To develop our services with a view to offering new features, and to adapt these to your needs: to this end, we compile statistics on the use of our services, based on the tracking of the audience of our website pages and the monitoring of commercial activities and user behaviour in the Marketplace.
 These statistics are anonymised whenever possible;